EdenWorX/ewxTools/README.md

 The recording is done using [OBS Studio](https://obsproject.com) with my own custom ffmpeg settings to record with near lossless quality.
-Those recordings are done in 120 frames per second, but I need them, I-Frames only, in 60 FPS for the editing.
+Those recordings are done in 144 frames per second, but I need them, I-Frames only, in 60 FPS for the editing.

-My hardware is also not the best, so those 120 frames are not perfectly laid out on the timeline.
+My hardware is also not the best, so those 144 frames are not perfectly laid out on the timeline.
-Therefore, what was a smooth gaming experience, became quite choppy and chunky after the skaling down to 60 fps.
+Therefore, what was a smooth gaming experience, became quite choppy and chunky after the scaling down to 60 fps.

 What I previously did was to use ffmpeg's mpdecimate filter to erase all frames which got duplicated due to rendering lag.
 After that the minterpolate filter